 - a banquet at Caltech’s Athenaeum with invited speaker

 Update: Prof. Mike Brown (Caltech) will be this year’s ZTF Athenaeum Banquet speaker!

 The recent suggestion of evidence for a massive ninth planet in the outer solar system has set off a worldwide search to find this latest member of our planetary family.
 I will discuss the evidence for the planet and show how we are working to constrain the mass and orbital parameters of the body.
 The first phase of the search — using ZTF! — is now complete.
 I will provide an update of the results.

 The program is free to attend for invited participants thanks to ZTF funding.
 Transportation and lodging will be provided as needed.
-Lunch will be provided each day, as well as dinner at the Antenaeum on Wednesday, June 27th.
-Observing trips to Mt Wilson and Palomar will take place on June 25 and June 30, respectively.
+Lunch will be provided each day, as well as dinner at the Athenaeum on Wednesday, August 14th.
+Observing field trip to Mt Palomar will be scheduled for a later date in August.

-The 2018 institute welcomes students from all over the planet: Southern California, New England, India, Taiwan and Singapore.
-The institute this year is organized by Bryan Penprase-Dean of Faculty, Undergraduate Program at Soka University of America, Nadia Blagorodnova-Postdoctoral Researcher at Caltech and Elijah Quetin, Visiting Faculty at Pomona College.
+The 2019 institute welcomes students from all over the planet.
+You can read their bios at the tab above.
+The institute this year is organized by Bryan Penprase-Dean of Faculty, Undergraduate Program at Soka University of America, and Elijah Quetin, Visiting Faculty at Pomona College.